Meliwi/Fronted-web-development-with-React/Readme.md

-Front-end web development with react
+## Front-end web development with react

-React es una biblioteca Javascript de código abierto diseñada para crear interfaces de usuario con el objetivo de facilitar el desarollo de aplicaciones de aplicaciones en una sola página.
+React is an open source Javascript library for creating user interfaces with the aim of facilitating the development of application applications on a single page.
+This is a repository of my progress in Course at Coursera.

-Course concentrate on the react library and react ecosystem.
+# What I am going to learn:

 * React
 * Reactstrap